mkm-world/Improving--Academic-Outcome-For-Secondary-Education--Datafest-Hackathon/README.md

-# Improving Academic Outcome For Secondary Education
+# Improving Academic Outcome For Secondary Education in Africa

 The Joint Admissions and Matriculation Board (JAMB), which oversees pre-tertiary examinations in Nigeria, has released alarming statistics regarding student performance.
 In the 2024 UTME, around 80% of students scored below 200 points, which is less than half of the maximum score.